 Preventing Cabbage Loopers

 When looking at how to get rid of caterpillars naturally, one of the best ways that I’ve discovered is to keep them from reaching the plants at all.
-If you use a floating row cover of fine nylon mesh over your plants, it prevents the cabbage looper moth from laying their eggs on it entirely.
+If you use a floating row cover over your plants, the row cover prevents the cabbage looper moth from laying its eggs on the host plants entirely.
+Floating row covers also prevent other pests from attacking other vegetable crops.

 Another option is to use a garlic spray that discourages the butterflies from laying eggs on your plants.
-You can buy garlic oil sprays, but you can also make your own.
-This works for June bugs, squash bugs, cabbage worms and cabbage loopers, aphids, and a variety of other insects.
+You can buy garlic oil sprays, but you can also make your own garlic spray.
+This reduces feeding by June bugs, squash bugs, cabbage worms, cabbage loopers, aphids, and a variety of other insects.
 Adding a little mint or neem oil to this can be beneficial, too.

 Frequently Asked Questions